wolf/jan-2021-branches-presentation/Mar-2021-MUG-branches-presentation.md

     * The impact of working on a large team

 * Do I want to talk about detached heads?
 Yes!

+## Things to do

+* Illustrations
+    * swap out LAZ-specific branching image for something from some open-source project
+    * Add illustrations in places where you won't be giving a live demo
+    * Make a PDF for MUG to post
+    * Send Jim the Keynote file
+* Resources: Look around for other resources

 <!-- vim: set ts=4 sw=4 tw=0 et ai :-->